darkred/Userscripts/Firefox_for_desktop_-_list_fixed_bugs_in_Mercurial_as_sortable_table/README.md

  - Finally, by pressing Alt+dragging down, you may do a vertical selection ([screenshot](https://i.imgur.com/GhrnacT.png)),
 so that you may append a dot (`.`) _(and a space where necessary)_ after each line numbering.

-3. You may also check [v5.5.2](https://greasyfork.org/en/scripts/13169-firefox-for-desktop-list-fixed-bugs-in-mercurial) (for all channels) or [v5.5.3](https://greasyfork.org/en/scripts/15715-firefox-for-desktop-list-modified-bugs-in-mercurial-inbound) (especially for inbound users) :
-since v5 the results are displayed as a sortable table (instead of a plain list),
+3. In v5 it displays the results as a sortable table (instead of a plain list),
 showing in an extra column the "Last Modified Date" of each bug, the values of which are converted to relative time (_e.g, "1 hour ago"_) taking account the user's timezone.
 (I've created a custom sorter for this extra column).
 By default it's sorted by "Modified Date" and "Product:Component"(and by "Summary") - _as a mozilla-inbound user I find this most practical because this way I can check whether any notable bugs have been just fixed, and therefore if it's worth downloading the latest m-i build_.
 But, you may sort the table as you wish: you can sort multiple columns simultaneously by holding down the Shift key and clicking a 2nd, 3rd or even 4th column header.

+4. In v5.5.1 I bind keypresses of \` to toggle the list display to either:
+ - sorted by "Modified Date", "Product:Component" and by "Summary") (by default)
+and having separators between groups of the same timestamps ([screenshot](https://i.imgur.com/aNvAtBh.jpg)), or
+ - by "Product:Component" and by "Summary" *(i.e. without the separators)* ([screenshot](https://i.imgur.com/P5a2b61.jpg))

 <br/>**The procedure:**